PNG Insight Blog

 • Stage 3 - Candidates interview

-• Stage 4 - Candidates informed of the outcome of the interview
+• Stage 4 - Candidates informed (shortlisted candidates/name list released)

 • Stage 6 - Medicals, registration & admission